xebialabs-community/xebialabs-community.github.io/README.md

 #### Travis CI
 XebiaLabs uses Travis CI for continuous integration.
 Go to [Travis CI](https://travis-ci.org) and log in with your GitHub account.
 After you log in, you'll see the community plugins being built.
 The build configuration is provided by the `.travis.yml` file in each repository.
 More information is available at the [Travis CI documentation site](http://docs.travis-ci.com/).

-Please also configure [HipChat](https://hipchat.com/) notifications as described [here](http://docs.travis-ci.com/user/notifications/#HipChat-notification) (TravisCI room) and GitHub releases as described [here](http://docs.travis-ci.com/user/deployment/releases/).
+When creating the `.travis.yml` file, please configure [Slack](https://slack.com/) notifications as described [here](https://docs.travis-ci.com/user/notifications/#configuring-slack-notifications)  and GitHub releases as described [here](http://docs.travis-ci.com/user/deployment/releases/).
+Use the XebiaLabsCommunityCI system account for GitHub keys.

 #### Circle CI
 As an alternative, you can use Circle CI.